esp32-gpio

 Outputs, on the other hand, allow the microcontroller to control devices like LEDs, motors, and other components.

-In the Arduino environment for ESP32, handling GPIO pins is quite simple.
-Basically, it is exactly the same as what we would have in the case of a “normal” Arduino.
+In the Arduino environment for ESP32, handling GPIO pins is quite straightforward.
+Basically, it is exactly the same as it would be for a “normal” Arduino.

 pinMode(pin, mode)